-With reviews, there are two important points to keep in mind..
+With reviews, there are two important points to keep in mind.
 First, you’re asking someone you’ve worked with in the not-so-distance past to candidly write up a review of your business.
-Not everyone you’ve done business with will be the best choice for an all-star review, so be selective about who you approach for a review.
+Second, not everyone you’ve done business with will be the best choice for an all-star review, so be selective about who you approach for a review.

-Devil’s advocate note: If you want to truly better your business, you should make a habit of asking even the not-so-ideal customers to write reviews for you.
+The truth hurts: If you want to truly better your business, you should make a habit of asking even the not-so-ideal customers for feedback.
+Ask them in a private email but ask for an honest answer.
 Take what they say to heart and really strive to improve your business with their feedback.

 Step 4: Find the Right Time to Ask

-Some of you reading this are in more transactional businesses like salons, spas, auto repair and the like, and you have the luxury of being able to ask for a review more casually because you’ll see that customer again in a reasonable time frame.
+Some of those reading this may be in more transactional businesses like salons, spas, auto repair and the like.
+You have the luxury of being able to ask for a review more casually because you’ll see that customer again in a reasonable time frame.
 Having a physical location where you can display review stickers also helps.

 After the transaction is complete and your client is 100 percent satisfied, it’s time to make your move.
 Thank them for their business and explain that great clients like them are what help you grow.
 Be direct with your request, polite in your approach and stay humble.

-Pro tip: Ask people for reviews when you know they’re home and near a computer.
-Maybe this is a quick text at 7:30 p.m. on a weeknight or a phone call on a Sunday afternoon.
+Pro tip: Ask people for reviews when you know they’re home, have some downtime, or are near a computer.
+Maybe this is an email at 7:30 p.m. on a weeknight or a phone call over the lunch hour.
 Make it convenient for them.

 Step 6: Be Specific and Make It Easy

-Along with my movers, my loan officer had a strategy in place to get my review after buying my house.
-She waited a week after I had moved in and gave me a quick call to see how everything was going.
-She paired her ask with information I actually needed: how, when and where to make my first mortgage payment.
+The loan officer waits a week after you move in and gives you a quick call to see how everything is going.
+She pairs her check in with some information you actually need: how, when and where to make my first mortgage payment.

-At the end of the call, she asked if I’d be willing to help her out with a review — more specifically, would I write about my experience with her on her Facebook Business Page?
-I agreed and she said she would send instructions.
-Within minutes, I got an email with a link to her Facebook page, asking me to write about my experience.
+At the end of the call, she asks if you’d be willing to help her out with a review.
+Specifically, would you write about your experience with her on her Facebook Business Page?
+You agree and she said she would send instructions.
+Within minutes, you get an email with a link to her Facebook page, asking to write about your experience.

 Step 7: Incentivize if Possible